Skip to main content

 You'll have regular check-ups during and after any treatments.
 You may also have more tests and scans.

-If you have any symptoms or side effects that you are worried about, talk to your specialists.
+Ask about symptoms or side effects if you are worried.
 You do not need to wait for your next check-up.

 People can find it embarrassing to talk about menopausal or sexual side effects of treatment.
 Try not to be embarrassed.
 Your GP, specialist doctor or nurse will be used to talking about these kinds of symptoms.